AdityaDadial07/Kubernetes-practice/README.md

+# Kubernetes Practice Repository

-This repository contains a content folders for Kubernetes practice.
+This repository contains a `content` folder for Kubernetes practice.